-An application can be profiled in several ways.
-In dotTrace you can choose between:
+An application can be profiled in several ways. dotTrace Performance provides three profiling methods:

 Sampling is the fastest and the least precise mode.
 This is a way of profiling when dotTrace basically grabs current call stacks on all threads once in a while.
 The output snapshot reflects statistics for the observed call stacks.
 In this mode the number of calls isn't available and times are approximate.
 Accuracy cannot be more than the sampling frequency which is several hundred hertz.